mars-sim/mars-sim/README.txt

 For most operating systems you can simply double click on the MarsProject.jar file since it is an executable jar.

-If that doesn't work, you can go to the scripts subdirectory and run the MarsProject.bat batch file for Windows systems or the MarsProject.sh script for Linux/Unix systems.
+You can also go to the directory containing MarsProject.jar in the command line and type:

+java -jar MarsProject.jar

 ---------------------------------------------------------------------